dominickjay/dominickjay.com/src/writing/line-clamp.md

   ]
 ---

 Let's take a general card layout, we've all seen this before right?
-Standard image, heading and text content.
+Standard image (provided by [placeskull.com](placeskull.com)), heading and text content.
 I'm leaving out a link, because how that is placed is a _whole_ other thing.

 <style>
   .card-example {